Custom Wood Shift Knobs

-Woods currently in stock as of May 2018 are: Argentine Lignum Vitae, Bocote, Jobillo, Purple Heart, and Dark Mahogany.
+Woods currently in stock as of August 2018 are: Argentine Lignum Vitae, Bocote, Jobillo, Marblewood, Olive, Walnut, and Light and Dark Mahogany.

 please note that they are very unlikely to be a match for the particular shade of wood in YOUR Miata.
 They're meant to complement the OEM wood

 options.
 Also realize that wood ages over time and changes colors.
 Any particular knob may darken a bit.